Information for Prospective Suppliers

 If we are tendering for contracts of a value below the E.U. thresholds, we usually develop our own list of those to invite to tender.
 Such a lsit of tenderers is usually drawn from suppliers registered on Sell2Wales.

 Extensive guidance for businesses, inlcuding how to understand and engage with public procurement in Wales may be found on the Business Wales website.
-Guidance and training for prospective suppliers on how to complete tender documents more effectively is available from the "Winning in Tendering" project.

 Approved suppliers are those who have convinced us, generally through a competitive quotation exercise, of their suitability to supply the university.
 As with preferred suppliers, unless EU thresholds are exceeded, when undertaking quotation exercises we usually invite suppliers who are registered on Sell2Wales.